Conjugate Generalized Bayesian Inference for Discrete Doubly Intractable Problems

 As a second case study of a Markov random field, we investigate how LRM performs for estimating the temperature parameter of a Potts model.
 The Potts model has been used to model protein sequences \citep{ekeberg2013improved}, or for image segmentation \citep{Rosu2015, chakraborty2022ordered}, where inferring the inverse temperature parameter is of interest as it governs the strength of spatial cohesion \citep{moores2020scalable}.
 The model is specified via \Cref{eq:mrf-model} with $\theta := \theta_2$, $\theta_1 := 0$, $\phi(x_i, x_j) = \delta(x_i = x_j)$.

-We analyse this model in the context of an Antarctic ice-thickness dataset from \textit{Bedmap2} \citep{fretwell2013bedmap2}.
+We analyze this model in the context of an Antarctic ice-thickness dataset from \textit{Bedmap2} \citep{fretwell2013bedmap2}.
 The methods we investigate are auxiliary MCMC, pseudo-likelihood MCMC, DFD-Bayes and LRM-Bayes.
 MCMC methods retrieve 2000 samples with a sufficient number of burn-in steps.
 This dataset was previously studied by \citet{lee2024steingradientdescentapproach}, where the same model was used.

 We plot the data we investigate in \Cref{fig:a-data-ice-bedsheet}, and show the posteriors produced by each method in \Cref{fig:b-bedmap-fit-lrm-etc}; further details of the experiment can be found in \Cref{appendix:Potts-model}.
-Both PL and DFD are biased towards higher $\theta$ relative to auxiliary MCMC, while LRM yields a posterior that lies roughly between PL and auxiliary MCMC.
-This behaviour is expected: LRM trades some statistical efficiency for computational speed, requiring $\sim$0.5 seconds including the estimation of $\beta$, compared to $\sim$20 seconds for PL and DSM, with the latter fixing $\beta$, and $>$35 minutes for auxiliary MCMC.
-Moreover, the data is not homogeneous: local regions have different spatial smoothness, as seen in \Cref{fig:a-data-ice-bedsheet}.
-Therefore, we do not necessarily expect the various inference methods (PL, DFD, LRM, Auxiliary MCMC, etc.) to agree on their posteriors of $\btheta$.
+Both PL and DFD are biased toward higher $\theta$ relative to auxiliary MCMC, while LRM yields a posterior that lies roughly between PL and auxiliary MCMC.

+LRM is substantially more computationally efficient, requiring \(\sim0.5\) seconds including the estimation of \(\beta\), compared to \(\sim20\) seconds for PL and DFD with the latter fixing \(\beta\), and \(>35\) minutes for auxiliary MCMC.
+The disagreement between the competing posteriors suggests that the fitted homogeneous Potts model is misspecified for this data.
+This is especially evident in Figure~7a: local regions exhibit different degrees of spatial smoothness, so the data are not homogeneous.
+Under such misspecification, there is no general criterion under which one posterior update should be preferred; the choice of update depends on the inferential or predictive feature one wishes to prioritize.
+This experiment therefore demonstrates the speed of LRM-Bayes, while showing that its posterior remains broadly in line with competing methods in a misspecified setting.
+We complement this analysis with a simulated Potts model experiment in \Cref{appendix:add-exp-potts}, where we show that LRM-Bayes' posterior covers the ground truth across different regimes induced by \(\theta\).

+We also investigate the sensitivity of LRM-Bayes to the smoothing parameter $\alpha$ for the Potts model.
+While its effect has been mild in the main experiments so far, \Cref{appendix:alpha-vs-small-grids} shows that it becomes more visible on smaller grids, where fewer local configurations are observed.
+This illustrates that the impact of $\alpha$ is tied to sparsity: with fewer observations, Laplace smoothing has a stronger influence on $\hat{q}$ and hence on the posterior.